Charles’ story: My son is not just surviving, but thriving after open-heart surgery

 “He did everything his doctors expected him to do,” said Kakendra.
 “The NICU team was phenomenal in the way they cared for my baby.
 The nurses explained everything they were about to do to Charles, so I was in the know.
 His doctors and nurses included me in daily rounds to discuss my son’s case, which I appreciated very much.
 Dr. Pierce was amazing.
 She and her team kept me updated on everything and prepped me on what I needed to do once my baby was discharged.
 They wanted to make sure I was comfortable with everything before I took Charles home.
 I am grateful to Dr. Bautista and the heart surgery team for performing the operation that saved my baby’s life.
 I am forever thankful to them.”

 After 38 days in the NICU, Charles was discharged on September 8, 2022.
 Since his surgery, he is doing amazingly well.
-He sees his pediatric cardiologist, Dr. Monesha Gupta, for follow-up visits at CHofSA.
+He sees his pediatric cardiologist, Dr. Monesha Gupta, for follow-up visits at CHRISTUS Children's.

 “My son is not just surviving, but thriving after his open-heart surgery,” said Kakendra.
 “While this was a difficult journey, I believe the support from my mom, my family, and our faith helped me stay strong and hopeful.
 Prayer kept me grounded.
 Charles is definitely a miracle baby who overcame the odds.”

-To learn more about the Heart Center at The Children’s Hospital of San Antonio, visit this website:
+To learn more about the Heart Center at CHRISTUS Children's, visit this website: